 3.1.5 Crude Protein Content of Potato

 The crude protein of the control was 1.98%, and after two weeks of storage, the protein content increased to 2.03, 2.06, 2.01, and 2.06% in the pit, room, metal-in-block evaporative cooling system, and charcoal cooling chamber, respectively.
-Potato stored in the pit and metal-in-block evaporative cooling system were not significantly different (p<0.05), similarly, potato stored in the room and charcoal cooling chamber were not significantly different (p<0.05).
+The protein content of potato stored in the pit and metal-in-block evaporative cooling system were not significantly different (p<0.05), similarly, potato stored in the room and charcoal cooling chamber were not significantly different (p<0.05).
 After four weeks of storage, the crude protein content decreased and ranged from 1.57% in the room-stored potato to 1.83% in potato stored in pit.
 The crude protein content of potato in the metal-in-block evaporative cooling system and charcoal cooling chamber were not significantly different (p<0.05).
 By week six, the crude protein content ranged from 1.42% in potato stored in the pit, to 1.69% in potato stored in the charcoal cooling chamber.
 There were, however, no significant differences in the crude protein content of potato stored in the pit and charcoal cooling chamber.
 After eight weeks of storage, the crude protein content varied from 1.34% in the room-stored potato to 1.57% in potato stored in the metal-in-block evaporative cooling system, and the protein content in the metal-in-block evaporative cooling system was not significantly different (p<0.05) from that in the charcoal cooling chamber.

 The crude protein content from this study were, however, comparable and within the range of 1.7 to 2.3% reported by Ogwuagu et al. (2019), and 1.63 to 1.76% in selected potato varieties reported by Gikundi et al. (2021).
 The decrease in the protein content from this research could be due to the proteolytic breakdown of protein in potato by proteases inherent in the potato and also, it could be attributed to the sprouting process that might have depleted the proteins in the potato.
 Proteins are essential components of our food that perform numerous functions like repairing worn-out tissues, cell growth, and development and are made up of amino acids which are referred to as the building blocks of life.